Braimah123/printf/README.md

 * contains functions to get width for spcifics spcifiers.

 **writee_handlers.c**
-* contains write functions.
+* contains write functions

-By  Israel Braimah and Geoffrey Agwata
+By  Israel Braimah and Geoffrey Agwata..